CodingDors/todo-app-django-mr-utopia/README.md

 To make sure your application is working as expected:

 1. Stop the server if it's still running (you can use Ctrl+C in the terminal for that).
-2. In the root directory of the project, run the following command: `python manage.py test`
+2. In your terminal, run the following command: `python manage.py test`

 ## 🤔 How to Submit:
 Once all the tests have completed: